 To make an appointment at one of Dr. Kirkwood’s other locations, please use the Request an Appointment button below and fill out form that follows.

-Melissa Kirkwood, M.D., is Chief of Vascular Surgery and an Associate Professor in the Department of Surgery’s Division of Vascular Surgery at UT Southwestern Medical Center.
+Melissa Kirkwood, M.D., is an Associate Professor and Chief of the Department of Surgery’s Division of Vascular Surgery at UT Southwestern Medical Center.
 She joined the UT Southwestern faculty in 2011.

 Dr. Kirkwood’s clinical interests include all areas of vascular surgery, as well as endovascular therapies and lower-extremity bypass aimed at treating peripheral vascular disease (PVD) and salvaging limbs.

 An international expert in radiation safety, her research interests include radiation dose control, iliac artery aneurysms, simultaneous thoracic and abdominal endovascular aortic repair, and functional outcomes of limb revascularization for PVD.

 After earning her medical degree at Yale University School of Medicine, Dr. Kirkwood completed her general surgery residency at the University of Chicago Medical Center and a fellowship in vascular surgery at the University of Pennsylvania Medical Center.